-Staff acknowledges that the marijuana industry identified larger issues, such as allowing marijuana cultivation in the Agricultural zoning district, or addressing pollen drift between hemp and THC.
-However, the purpose of this particular update is primarily to clarify existing code language versus developing broader policy changes.
-Tackling broader policy changes that would impact many aspects of the community would require significant community engagement, and COVID-19 posed a significant challenge in doing so.
+Staff acknowledges that the marijuana industry identified larger issues, such as allowing marijuana cultivation in the Agricultural zoning district and addressing pollen drift between hemp and THC.
+However, the purpose of this update is primarily to clarify existing Code language as opposed to developing broader policy changes.
+Tackling broader policy changes that would impact many aspects of the community would require significant community engagement, and COVID-19 made it difficult to do so.
 Due to the nature of this update and the circumstances surrounding COVID-19, the scope of public engagement was limited to the marijuana industry, as well as the Boulder County Public Health Department and the Substance Use Advisory Council.
-Draft regulations were sent out for comment to a County-generated email list of marijuana industry members, the County Land Use Code change email list, and Public Health staff, and all public notice requirements have been met.
+Before the Planning Commission public hearing, draft regulations were sent out for comment to a County-generated email list of marijuana industry members, the County Land Use Code change email list, and Public Health staff, and all public notice requirements have been met.

-Staff received three comments back from the draft regulations which were sent out, two of which asked about the absence of regulations related to marijuana delivery in the update, and one comment which asked to be added to the email list for code updates related to marijuana.
+Staff received three comments back after the draft regulations were sent out, two of which asked about the absence of regulations related to marijuana delivery in the update, and one which asked to be added to the email list for code updates related to marijuana.
 These comments can be reviewed in Attachment C.